Divius/Divius.github.io/posts/ironic-denver-2019.rst

 * The first thing we discussed is simplifying the specs process.
 We considered a single +2 approval for specs and/or documentation.
 Approving documentation cannot break anyone, and follow-ups are easy, so it seems a good idea.
+We did not reach a firm agreement on a single +2 approval for specs; I personally feel that it would only move the bottleneck from specs to the code.

 * Facilitating deprecated feature removals can help clean up the code, and it can often be done by new contributors.
 We would like to maintain a list of what can be removed when, so that we don't forget it.

 * We would also like to switch to single +2 for stable backports.
+This needs changing the stable policy, and Tony volunteered to propose it.

 We felt that we're adding cores at a good pace, Julia had been mentoring people that wanted it.
 We would like people to volunteer, then we can mentor them into